Seddryck/NBi/_documentation/resultset-predicate.md

 </assertion>
 {% endhighlight %}

-Finally when using any of the above possibilities (literal, variable or column's name), it's possible to add native transformations directly after the definition of the reference's value.
+Finally, when using any of the above possibilities (literal, variable or column's name), it's possible to add native transformations directly after the definition of the reference's value.

 {% highlight xml %}
 <assertion>